Notice of Privacy Practices

 - Public Health Activities.
-We may disclose your protected health information for the following public health activities: (1) to prevent or control disease, injury, or disability; (2) to report births and deaths; (3) to report the abuse or neglect of children, elders, and dependent adults; (4) to report reactions to medications or problems with products; (5) to notify people of recalls of products they may be using; (6) to notify people who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and (7) to notify emergency response employees regarding possible exposure to HIV/AIDS, to the extent necessary to comply with state and federal laws.
+We may disclose your protected health information for the following public health activities: (1) to prevent or control disease, injury, or disability; (2) to report births and deaths; (3) to report the abuse or neglect of children, elders, and dependent adults; (4) to report reactions to medications or problems with products; (5) to notify people of recalls of products they may be using; and (6) to notify people who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition.

 - Victims of Abuse, Neglect, or Domestic Violence.
 If we reasonably believe you are a victim of abuse, neglect, or domestic violence, we may disclose your protected health information to a governmental authority authorized by law to receive reports of such abuse, neglect, or domestic violence, including a social service or protective services agency.

 - Health Oversight Activities.
 We may disclose your protected health information to a health oversight agency for activities authorized by law.
 One example of a health oversight agency is a state health insurance regulator or Medicaid program.
 These oversight activities include, for example, audits, investigations, inspections, licensure, and other activities necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.